 (21) The operator of a borate manufacturing facility must report the quantity of borate produced in the data year in boric oxide equivalent (short tons).

+(22) The operator of a facility that produces supplementary cementitious materials (SCM) must report the annual total quantity of SCMs produced (short tons) and the annual quantity of SCMs delivered to cement or concrete plants to make finished cement (short tons) disaggregated by SCM type and customer.

 Table 2-3: Petroleum Fuels For Which Tier 1 or Tier 2 Calculation Methodologies May Be Used Under Section 95115(c)(1)